liaoxiong3x/DeepCreamPy/README.md

 - A: Black and white images are harder to decensor than color images because neural networks struggle to replicate screentone patterns.

 ## To do
-- Finish the user interface
+- Finish the user interface (sometime in November)
-- Update model with better quality data
+- Update model with better quality data (sometime in November)
 - Add support for black and white images
+- Add error log

 Contributions are welcome!
 Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!